iter8-tools/docs/docs/tutorials/load-test-grpc-multiple.md

     The [ready](../user-guide/tasks/ready.md) task checks if the `routeguide` deployment exists and is available, and the `routeguide` service exists.

     The [grpc](../user-guide/tasks/grpc.md) task sends call requests to two methods of the cluster-local gRPC service, and collects [Iter8's built-in gRPC load test metrics](../user-guide/tasks/grpc.md#metrics).
 The two methods are `routeguide.RouteGuide.GetFeature` and `routeguide.RouteGuide.ListFeatures`.
 Note that each method also has its own `dataURL` for the request payload.

-    The [assess](../user-guide/tasks/assess.md) task verifies if each method satisfies their respective error rate and mean latency SLOs.
-Both methods must have an error rate of 0 but the `getFeature` and `listFeatures` methods are allowed a maximum mean latency of 50 and 100 msecs, respectively.

-    This is a [single-loop](../getting-started/concepts.md#design) [Kubernetes experiment](../getting-started/concepts.md#kubernetes-experiments) where all the previously mentioned tasks will run once and the experiment will finish.
-Hence, its [runner](../getting-started/concepts.md#runners) value is set to `job`.

 ??? note "Some variations and extensions of this experiment"
     1. The [grpc task](../user-guide/tasks/grpc.md) can be configured with load related parameters such as the total number of requests, requests per second, or number of concurrent connections.